How to Install Transmission on Ubuntu 26.04, 24.04 and 22.04

 flathub system

-Install Transmission from Flathub.
+Install the Transmission Flatpak from Flathub.

 sudo flatpak install flathub com.transmissionbt.Transmission -y